 6-1-160.
-Review by the County Engineer/Surveyor Development Review Committee - Small Subdivisions.
+Review by the Development Review Committee - Small Subdivisions.

-The County Engineer/Surveyor Development Review Committee shall review the final plat and construction plans small subdivision and determine compliance with the engineering and surveying standards and criteria set forth in this ordinance Section 6-1-120 and all other applicable ordinances of the County and the State of Utah.
+The Development Review Committee shall review the small subdivision and determine compliance with the standards and criteria set forth in Section 6-1-120 and all other applicable ordinances of the County and the State of Utah.
 There shall be up to 4 review cycles for small subdivisions.
 The initial review shall be completed within 15 business days of receiving a complete application as outlined in Section 6-1-080.
 All subsequent reviews shall be done within 20 business days of receiving an updated plat.
 A review cycle shall not be considered complete until the applicant has complied with all review comments.
-The County Engineer/Surveyor shall sign the final plat if the County Engineer/Surveyor finds that the subdivision and the construction plans fully comply with the improvement standards required by this ordinance.
-The County Engineer/Surveyor shall review the final plat and determine if the survey description is correct, that all easements are correctly described and located and that there is no interference with adjacent property owners.
-The County Engineer/Surveyor shall complete review of the plat and improvement drawings within thirty (30) days after the plat is submitted for review to the Engineer.
-If the final plat complies, the County Engineer/Surveyor shall sign the plat in the appropriate signature block and forward the plat to the Planning Commission.
-If the final plat or the construction plans do not comply the County Engineer shall return the plat and the improvement drawings to the subdivider with comment.

 6-1-170.
-Review by the Planning Commission Action - Preliminary Subdivisions.
+Review by the Planning Commission - Preliminary Subdivisions.

 The Planning Commission shall review the preliminary plat and determine compliance with the standards and criteria set forth in Section 6-1-130 and all other applicable ordinances of the County and the State of Utah.
 There shall be one (1) review cycle for the preliminary plat; the review shall be completed within 15 business days of receiving a complete application as outlined in Section 6-1-130.
 A review cycle shall not be considered complete until the applicant has complied with all review comments.
-The preliminary plat shall be presented to the Planning Commission in accordance with Section 6-1-130-C. Upon receipt of the final plat signed by the County Engineer/Surveyor, the Planning Commission shall review the plat to determine whether the plat conforms to the preliminary plat, with all changes requested, and with all requirements imposed as conditions of acceptance.
-As part of the Planning Commission's review, the Zoning Administrator shall check the final plat for completeness and compliance with the requirements of this Code.
-If the submitted final plat is not acceptable, the Planning Commission shall notify the subdivider and specify the respects in which it is deficient.
-If the Planning Commission determines that the final plat is in conformity with all requirements and the ordinances of the County it shall recommend approval of the final plat and the Chair of the Planning Commission shall sign the plat in the appropriate block and forward the plat to the County Attorney.
+The preliminary plat shall be presented to the Planning Commission in accordance with Section 6-1-130-C.